What Happens if You Don’t Wear a Compression Garment After a Tummy Tuck?

 Bruising and bleeding can occur after a tummy tuck.
 However, with a compression garment, those areas are held firmly and the likelihood of postoperative bruising and bleeding is reduced.

-During a tummy tuck, the surgeon shapes new contours in the abdomen which must set during the postoperative recovery process.
+During a tummy tuck, the surgeon shapes new contours in the abdomen, which must be set during the postoperative recovery process.
 With the use of a compression garment, the new contours are supported and reinforced.
 The garments help to keep the new shape as the body heals.

 While the body is healing after a major plastic surgery procedure, it is at risk of infection.
 Compression garments are legitimate boundaries covering the incision site, thereby reducing the risk of germs reaching the incision and causing an infection.